 MUIH Research Symposium

 The Maryland University of Integrative Health Research Symposium is an annual event that highlights the University’s research and scholarship.
-The 2016 event will be held on March 11 at MUIH.
+The 2019 event was held on April 5 at MUIH.
 Read more.

 Faculty Research and Scholarship